-J. Level One
+P. Level One

-An employee who has a complaint which he or she is not able to resolve informally shall submit the complaint to the Level One Administrator in writing, on a form provided by the District, within five working days following the informal conference no later than 15 days following the incident/event that precipitated the complaint.
+An employee who has a complaint that he or she is not able to resolve informally shall submit the complaint to the Level One administrator in writing, on a form provided by the District, no later than 15 days following the incident/event that precipitated the complaint.

-For central staff personnel, the Level One Administrator shall be the department director, or where there is none, the senior staff member to whom the employee reports.
+For central staff personnel, the Level One administrator shall be the department director, or where there is none, the senior staff member to whom the employee reports.
 When a deputy superintendent hears a complaint at Level One, Level Two of this process is omitted.

-For campus personnel, the Level One Administrator normally shall be the principal.
+For campus personnel, the Level One administrator normally shall be the principal.
 However, if during the informal conference the principal determines that the complaint concerns a District policy or practice that should more properly be addressed at the central staff level, he or she may direct the employee to the appropriate department director or other staff member at Level One.

-K. Level Two
+Q. Level Two